 Courts determine whether spousal maintenance is appropriate on a case-by-case basis, and for most families the court uses guidelines to determine the amount and duration of maintenance.
 Child support is now calculated according to an “income shares” model that involves both parents contributing to the support obligation.
 A Des Plaines child support lawyer can say more about how this works.

 Whether you are considering divorce or need to change an allocation judgment concerning parental responsibilities, a dedicated family law attorney in Des Plaines can assist you.
-Contact Arami Law Office for more information.
+Contact Arami Law for more information.

 How did we do?